equinor/radix-platform/scripts/cert-manager/README.md

 # Cert-manager - v0.11.0

 We use [cert-manager](https://github.com/jetstack/cert-manager) to provide automatic SSL/TLS certificate generation in the cluster using Let's Encrypt.
 Depending on use case we can use it to either create certificates according to a crd manifest, or auto-create the certificate based on an ingress notation.
+For certificate management in general in Radix then please see [radix certificate management](https://github.com/equinor/radix-private/blob/master/docs/radix-platform/cert-management.md)

 - [Overview](#overview)
 - [Bootstrap](#bootstrap)